top of page

 Our first cows arrived that summer.
 We chose Sussex Cattle as they have evolved to graze the pastures of the area, without the need for supplementary feeding.
 Ours are exclusively pasture fed, eating the wildflower meadows from spring to autumn and preserved grass as silage or hay in winter.
 Some of our girls only have to look at a blade of grass to get fat!
 They are docile and easy to handle, though to quote the late Terry Allman “You can’t hurry a Sussex”.
 As our herd is pedigree, any females not needed by us as replacements are sold for breeding.
 The steers generally mature when they are around two years of age when they take the short journey to the local abattoir, four miles away.
 The lack of stress at this stage is important, not only for their welfare but can impact on the quality of the meat.

 Having been in the Countryside Stewardship Scheme since 2003 until it was superseded our farm is now in its replacement, the Environmental Stewardship Scheme.
 We have planted/ renovated over 1km of hedges, removed countless rusting machines (eight muck spreaders from one patch of brambles alone), cleaned out the pond which had load after lorry load of rubbish which had to be taken away…. the list goes on and on.
 We don’t spread any artificial fertilisers on our fields, relying on good old farm yard manure to provide nutrients for the grass.
 All our fields are permanent pastures and we take care with our grazing to protect the swards and the traditional meadow flowers and grasses which help to make our meat taste so good.
+We have a long list of wildflowers growing in our meadows, particularly notable ones being Adder's Tongue Fern and Dyer's Green Weed.

 In 2011 we installed 72 solar panels onto the roof of our cattle shed.
 The panels provided plenty of entertainment when they were first commissioned-we were always rushing to the meter shed to see how much they were generating.